NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/The Harder They Fall.md

 You make your foes fall painfully when you trip them.
-When you successfully [[Actions/Trip|Trip]] an [[Conditions/Off-Guard|Off-Guard]] foe, your target takes 1d6 bludgeoning damage.
+When you successfully [[Actions/Trip|Trip]] an [[Off-Guard|Off-Guard]] foe, your target takes 1d6 bludgeoning damage.
 On a critical success, the target takes 1d6 bludgeoning damage plus your sneak attack damage.

 *Source: Pathfinder Player Core*
 *ORC*